 "In old England, Phineas and Jeffery save both Robin and Maid Marian and help Lindbergh get ready for his flight to Paris in 1927."

-On this day in 1986, Starman aired "The Gift."
-This served as the eleventh episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1986 (in the U.S.), Starman aired "The Gift."
+Officially, this served as the eleventh episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "Forrester gets a letter supposedly from Forrester's mother inviting him to come home for Christmas.
 When he arrives she claims that she didn't send him a letter.
 And it seems that Forrester was not exactly a good son and neither his mom nor the rest of the town like him.
 But he and Scott try to make it a good Christmas for her because she's dying."